microsoft/BotFramework-Composer/docs/rfcs/multi_locale.md

     DialogBaz.lu
 ```

-#####Problem
+##### Problem

-We want to allow an editing experience for these files, as well as allow a user to add .lg and .lu in different languages and make sensible choices on the user's behalf in how we structure the asset directory.
+We want to allow an editing experience for these files as well as allow a user to add .lg and .lu in different languages and make sensible choices on the user's behalf in how we structure the asset directory.

 What this would look like in today's file representation: